GeoffreyOmollo/BulkyBook/README.md

 - A feature to group categories

 ## Acknowledgements
-I was doing this project while learning ASP.NET and I'd like to thank Brughen Patel for his amazing works that made me achieve this project.
+I'd like to thank Brughen Patel for his amazing works that made me achieve this project.

 ## Contact
 Created by Geoffrey Omollo - feel free to contact me!